Meredydd Evans: Triawd y Coleg

 Evans' interest in Welsh music developed during his studies at Bangor, under the influence of Mrs. Enid Parry.
 He began a career as a solo folk singer and also formed a close harmony group, Triawd y Coleg, with Cledwyn Jones and Robin Williams.
 The trio became a popular act on stage, performing songs written mainly by Evans including "Triawd y Buarth" (The Farmyard Trio).
 After coming to the attention of BBC producer Sam Jones, Triawd y Coleg were recruited to be the stars of the Welsh-language light entertainment radio programme Noson Lawen.
 Broadcast monthly from Bangor, each edition of the show was bookended by performances by the group; they were nurtured by Jones, who was known to lock Evans in a room until he produced words for a tune.
 Noson Lawen brought Triawd y Coleg's humorous and sentimental songs to audiences across Wales and made them household names.
 At one point it was estimated that 20% of the Welsh population listened to the programme.
 The group were the first musical performers in the Welsh-language achieve fame through the medium of radio, and their success made Evans a household name.
 Triawd y Coleg starred in a short film based upon the programme in 1950, with Evans playing a farmer's son who dreams of greater things.
 During the 1960s, Triawd y Coleg recorded a series of singles and EPs for Welsh Teldisc and, in the 1970s, made two albums for Sain.
+They made two appearances at the National Eisteddfod of Wales (in 1947 and 1971) and continued to perform sporadically into the 1990s.